Modern history of Knossos: Crete changes hands

 Crete had never belonged to independent Greece, a cause of insurrection and continual conflict between Muslim (previously converted Greek, Turkish and Arab) and Christian (primarily Greek) populations.
 Of a population of about 270,000, 70,000 were Muslim.
 In 1897 the conflict in the chronic civil war reached a new crisis.
 Macedonian Christians, preparing their own insurrection, began sending arms surreptitiously to Crete.
 The Great Powers were for a blockade, but Britain vetoed it.
 In 1897, George I of Greece sent Greek troops to the island to protect the Greeks.

 The Sultan appealed to the Great Powers, a coalition of European nations that had taken an interest in the Greek revolution.
-When the Moslems destroyed the Christian quarter of Khania, the capital of Crete, a city of 23,000, British and French marines secured the city, setting up a neutral zone.
+When the Muslims destroyed the Christian quarter of Chania, the capital of Crete, a city of 23,000, British and French marines secured the city, setting up a neutral zone.
 Shortly after, they secured other cities in the same way.
 King George sent a fleet containing an occupation force under Prince George.
-He was warned that a blockade of Athens might ensue, but he sent a reply refusing all measures of the powers, stating that he would not "abandon the Cretan people," and subsequently attacking Khania with the Cretan Christians.
+He was warned that a blockade of Athens might ensue, but he sent a reply refusing all measures of the powers, stating that he would not "abandon the Cretan people," and subsequently attacking Chania with the Cretan Christians.
 The attacking force was driven off with naval gunfire.
 The Greek army was given six days to leave the island, which they did.
 The Ottoman army was then ordered to concentrate in "fortified places which are at present occupied by the European detachments" so that they could be guarded and kept in protective custody.
 For the time being all parties complied.
 Greece and Turkey, however, resolved the Balkans issue in the Greco-Turkish War of 1897, an Ottoman victory.
 The Great Powers: England, France, Italy, and Russia, however, did not allow the Ottomans to exploit their victory in the Cretan conflict.
 Crete would remain in the Ottoman Empire, but it would be governed autonomously under their protectorate.
 A new Constitution was drawn up.